WorkingEdge/MS3_GMResource/readme_assets/testing.md

 3. The post should not be accepted.

 Result: ok - I get a key error: 'session_user' when trying to subvert the requirement to be logged in to make a post.
-To do: Make a custom error page to handle this.
+To do: Next iteration of the site should have custom error handling.

 ### As a non-registered or logged in user, I can use the Search functionality
 Any user should be able to use the search regardless of whether they are logged in or not.